MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisfillmemory.md

 Callers of
     <b>NdisFillMemory</b> can be running at any IRQL, provided that the
     <i>Destination</i> buffer is resident.
-If the buffer is pageable, a caller must be running at IRQL &lt;
+If the buffer is pageable, a caller must be running at IRQL <
     DISPATCH_LEVEL.